lukechampine/ply/README.md

 be specifically requested by the caller via separate identifiers, e.g.
 `pmorph`, `pfilter`, etc.

+**Reassignment (planned):**

+It is a common pattern to reassign the result of a transformation to the original variable, for example when filtering or reversing a slice.
+In such cases, we would like to reuse the existing slice's memory instead of allocating a new one.
+At one time, Ply did this automatically (by detecting reassignment), but the feature was later removed because it is not provably safe.
+If the underlying slice memory is referenced by a different variable, then silently performing this optimization would affect that memory as well, which is surprising behavior.

+However, this optimization remains important.
+It is directly in line with Ply's goal of generating code that is as good as the hand-written version.
+We just need a different approach; probably a more explicit one.
+This could take the form of separate identifiers (e.g. `rfilter`), similar to parallelization.
+But this leads to an unfortunate bifurcation: what if you want both reassignment and parallelization?
+So now we need four different forms: standard, parallel, reassigned, and parallel reassigned, each with its own identifier.
+More identifiers means more burden on the programmer, so I'm hesistant to implement this approach until I've given it more thought.

 **Compile-time evaluation:**

 A few functions (currently just `max` and `min`) can be evaluated at compile